jbiason/blog/content/books/things-i-learnt/toxic-people/index.md

 drive you so down you'll waste more time wondering what you did wrong than doing your job.

+One thing to take a lot of care: Even if it is not your intention, you may not realize that you may be seen as toxic 'cause [you don't understand yourself yet](/books/things-i-learnt/learn-about-yourself) and the way [people react to you](/books/things-i-learnt/watch-reactions).

 {{ chapters(prev_chapter_link="/books/things-i-learnt/watch-reactions", prev_chapter_title="Pay Attention On How People React To You") }}